p4535992/fvtt-sense-walls-multisystem/README.md

 ## API

-This api is redundant it can be easily replace form other macro or module, is advisable to use other module like [CUB](https://github.com/death-save/combat-utility-belt) or [Dfred Conient Effects](https://github.com/DFreds/dfreds-convenient-effects/)
+This api is redundant it can be easily replace from other macros or modules, is advisable to use other module like [CUB](https://github.com/death-save/combat-utility-belt) or [Dfred convenient effects](https://github.com/DFreds/dfreds-convenient-effects/)

 #### addEffect(actorNameOrId: string, effectId: string, distance: number) ⇒ <code>void</code>